Courses/Events

 $795.00

-• Attire is business casual; appropriate for lab that can easily allow you to move and provide exposure to back, trunk or extremities
+• In-person courses attire is business casual; appropriate for lab that can easily allow you to move and provide exposure to back, trunk or extremities

 • Make a list of any areas you still have questions about or that challenge you